1 Hour / 1 CE

 • Intended Audience

-This training is for clinicians and allied professionals seeking to understand the impact of trauma on sleep health.
-They likely specialize in forensic or legal populations, focusing on assessment, intervention, and support for sleep-related disturbances that affect functioning and risk.
-They typically work with individuals in criminal justice, forensic mental health, or legal settings.
+This training is designed for clinicians and allied professionals seeking to understand the impact of trauma on sleep health, particularly those specializing in forensic or legal populations.
+It is intended for individuals who focus on the assessment, intervention, and support of sleep-related disturbances that affect functioning and risk among people impacted by trauma.
+These professionals typically work with individuals involved in criminal justice, forensic mental health, or legal contexts.

 • Experience Level